-You may receive credited service for the period of time you served in the Armed Forces prior to your separation from DCPS, if you received an honorable discharge.
-Service in the Armed Forces which can be credited includes active duty in the Army, Navy, Air Force, Marines or Coast Guard, but does not include service in the National Guard, except when you were ordered to active duty.
+You may receive credited service (which counts toward both your total years of service necessary to retire and your pension amount) for the period of time you served in the Armed Forces prior to your retirement from DCPS if you received an honorable discharge.
+Service in the Armed Forces, which can be credited, includes active duty in the Army, Navy, Air Force, Marines, or Coast Guard but does not include service in the National Guard, except when you were ordered to active duty.

 You do not need to make a service deposit to the Retirement Fund to receive credit for prior service in the Armed Forces.
-However, you will not receive credit for any time for which you receive a military pension, unless you are receiving the pension because of a service-connected disability incurred in combat and caused by an instrumentality of war.
+However, you will not receive credit for any time for which you receive a military pension unless you are receiving the pension because of a service-connected disability (incurred in combat or caused by an instrumentality of war).